-Any spillage of a hazardous chemical or radioactive material is reported immediately to Public Safety at ext.
+Any spillage of a hazardous chemical or radioactive material must be reported immediately to Public Safety at ext.
 7211, 7212 or 8139.

 When reporting, be specific about the nature of the involved material and exact location.
-Public Safety will contact the necessary specialized authorities and medical personnel.

-The key person on site should vacate the affected area at once and seal it off to prevent further contamination of other areas until the arrival of Public Safety personnel.
+Public safety will contact the necessary specialized authorities and medical personnel.
+The key person on site should vacate the affected area at once and seal it off to prevent further contamination of other areas until the arrival of public safety personnel.
+Anyone who may be contaminated by the spill should avoid contact with others as much as possible, remain in the vicinity, and give their names to public safety.

-Anyone who may be contaminated by the spill should avoid contact with others as much as possible, remain in the vicinity, and give their names to Public Safety.
-Required first aid and cleanup by specialized authorities should begin immediately.
+Necessary first aid and cleanup by specialized authorities should begin immediately.
 If an emergency exists, activate the building alarm.
 CAUTION: If the alarm fails to go off, report the emergency by telephone.

 When the building evacuation alarm is sounded or when told to leave by University officials, walk quickly (DO NOT RUN) to the nearest marked exit and ask others to do the same.
 ASSIST THE HANDICAPPED IN EXITING THE BUILDING!
 DO NOT USE ELEVATORS IN CASE OF FIRE.
 DO NOT PANIC.

 Once outside, move to a clear area that is at least 500 feet away from the affected building.
 Keep streets and walkways clear for emergency vehicles and crews.
-Know your Emergency Evacuation Location.
+Know your emergency evacuation location.

-If required, assist emergency crews as necessary.
+If requested, assist emergency crews.
 A Campus Emergency Command Post may be set up near the disaster site.
 Keep clear of the command post unless you have official business.

 DO NOT RETURN TO AN EVACUATED BUILDING unless told to do so by a University official.

-IMPORTANT: After any evacuation, report to your designated Emergency Evacuation Location.
+IMPORTANT: After any evacuation, report to your designated emergency evacuation location.
 Stay there until an accurate head count is taken.
 The senior building coordinator will take attendance and assist in accounting for occupants of all buildings.
 Once the head count is taken, everyone must stay at their designated assembly point until released by the senior building coordinator or University official.